In the Kitchen with Vital Choice

 "I love tuna salad, especially made with lots of mayonnaise — but then I saw how many calories one tablespoon has.
 Can you guess?
 A whopping 90 calories!"

 "Instead, I used one of my favorite ingredients, Greek yogurt, to which I added Dijon mustard, sweet pickled relish, and jalapeños.
 I love the sweet, salty and spicy combination.
 I added lots of black pepper and some salt.
 The idea was to add lots of flavor so I wouldn’t miss the mayo — and I didn’t!"

 "The tuna was delicious, especially with the tamarind (or Worcestershire, as explained in the directions) vinaigrette drizzled on top.
 I was happy to eat a healthy yet satisfying lunch."

-- One (6 oz) can tuna, either packed in water or in olive oil, liquid squeezed out
+- One (6 oz) can of Albacore or Skipjack tuna, either packed in water or in olive oil, liquid squeezed out

 - ¼ cup non-fat Greek yogurt

 - Dash of hot sauce (optional)